Hämeenlinna: Immigration

 As of 2024, there were 5,308 persons with a foreign background living in Hämeenlinna, or 8% of the population.
 (Note: Statistics Finland classifies a person as having a "foreign background" if both parents or the only known parent were born abroad.)
 The number of residents who were born abroad was 5,143, or 8% of the population.
 The number of persons with foreign citizenship living in Hämeenlinna was 3,809.
-Most foreign-born citizens came from the former Soviet Union, Estonia, Sri Lanka and Ukraina.
+Most foreign-born citizens came from the former Soviet Union, Estonia, Sri Lanka and Ukraine.

-The relative share of immigrants in Hämeenlinna's population is below to the national average.
-However, the city's new residents are increasingly of foreign origin.
-This will increase the proportion of foreign residents in the coming years.
+The relative share of immigrants in Hämeenlinna's population is lower than the national average.

 Religion

 The church of Hämeenlinna by architect Louis Jean Desprez.
 The church was completed in 1798.

 In 2023, the Evangelical Lutheran Church was the largest religious group with 67.8% of the population of Hämeenlinna.
 Other religious groups accounted for 2.5% of the population.
 29.7% of the population had no religious affiliation.